pivotal/docs-tap/install.md

     tanzu package installed list -A
     ```

-2. Congratulations, you've now installed the Tanzu Application Platform!
-Before your start submitting your first applications, you'll need to ensure you've [setup developer namespaces](install-components.md#setup).
+Congratulations, now you have installed the Tanzu Application Platform!
+Before your start submitting your first applications, you must ensure you have [Setup developer namespaces](install-components.md#setup).

-3. (Optional) [Install any additional packages](install-components.md) that were not included in your profile.
+1. (Optional) [Install any additional packages](install-components.md) that were not included in your profile.

 After you install Dev Profile onto your cluster, you can install the Tanzu Developer Tools for VSCode extension to help you develop against it.
 For instructions, see [Installing Tanzu Dev Tools for VSCode](vscode-extension/install.md).